Community Service & Student Leadership

 • At different times of the year, students collect clothing and/or toys/stuffed animals for donation to charitable organizations.

 • One of the school community's biggest projects every year is the Thankful Hearts Canned Food Drive.
-Each November, students, parents, faculty, and staff work together to collect more than 10,000 cans of food for local emergency food pantries and kitchens.
+Each November, students, parents, faculty, and staff collect more than 10,000 cans of food for local emergency food pantries and kitchens.

 • Fourth-grade students serve on the safety patrol at morning drop-off and afternoon pick-up during the carpool periods for younger students, assisting the younger children in and out of cars.